10 – A Different Kind Of Truth

-There has always been the two camps of Van Halen fans.
+There have always been two camps of Van Halen fans.
 Those who always felt the one and only true Van Halen centered around the David Lee Roth years.
 Yet, there is a large camp of Van Halen fans that loved the Sammy Hagar years.
-Whatever time period you may be a fan off, its safe to say that both incarnations of the band delivered amazing rock records that brought great joy to the rock and roll heart.
+Whatever time period you may be a fan of, it’s safe to say that both lineups of the band delivered amazing rock records that brought great joy to the rock and roll heart.
+We love both the Sammy Hagar Years and the David Lee Roth Years.
 What is even more significant is that all their albums have stood the test of time.
 They have become classics that continue to recruit new generations of rock and roll fans.
-Here is a list of our favorite Van Halen Albums.
+Here is a list of our favorite Van Halen Albums in order.

 Van Halen’s A Different Kind of Truth was a great surprise for Van Halen fans.
 After so many years of waiting for a new Van Halen album, the release of A Different Kind of Truth was completely unexpected.
 Some fans complained that the album contained a few old unreleased Van Halen songs.
 But the unreleased songs had never been heard in the quality that they were presented in on A Different Kind of Truth.
 The new songs on the album were killer.
 Despite many fans arguing that David Lee Roth could no longer sing, Mr. Roth sounded great on the record.
 The rest of the band was in fine form as Eddie and Alex both displayed the virtuoso chops that made them legends.
 With Eddie’s son Wolfgang on bass, the album became a complete family affair.